 Learn as much as you can about the company culture, challenges they face, upcoming projects, and accomplishments.
 Then, adopt the tone and the content of your letter to show that you understand their needs, and will be a good fit for the organization.

 Emphasize Communication Skills

 A bookkeeper does more than record and tracks financial transactions.
 They must also communicate with people within the company, and outside as well.
-Bookkeepers are often responsible for reminding people to forward missing information, sign documents, make payments, etc. It takes diplomacy and good communication skills to gather that information while still maintaining good relationships.
+Bookkeepers are often responsible for reminding people to forward missing information, sign documents, handle outstanding account payables, etc. It takes diplomacy and good communication skills to gather that information while still maintaining good relationships.
 That’s why bookkeepers must balance assertiveness and professionalism.

 Bookkeeper Cover Letter Sample in .docx Format

 Now for that example.
 Feel free to bookmark this page so that you can reference this letter when you need it.

 Dear Ms. Carter,